 -- Should thieves be flogged or have their hands cut off?
 77 percent said "yes."

 -- Is democracy preferable to any other kind of government?
 59 percent said "yes."

--- Can a non-democratic system be preferable in certain circumstances?
+-- Can a non-democratic system be preferrable in certain circumstances?
 22 percent said "yes."

 -- Is it irrelevant to you what kind of government you have?
 16 percent said "yes."
 (Compiled by Tom Heneghan, Religion Editor)

 - Air strike kills 15 civilians in Yemen by mistake: officials

 - North Korea executes leader's powerful uncle in rare public purge |

 - Insight: In Yemen, al Qaeda gains sympathy amid U.S. drone strikes

 - Twitter backtracks on block feature after users revolt

 - Iran angry over U.S. sanctions, nuclear talks interrupted